 Vietnam Veterans Memorial

-The Vietnam War Memorial honors over 58,000 U.S. veterans who fought in the Vietnam War.
+The Vietnam Veterans Memorial honors over 58,000 U.S. veterans who fought in the Vietnam War.
 The memorial consists of 2 acres of land, on which are built two stone walls etched with the names of the service members being memorialized.
 The walls come together at an angle, and there is a path that runs alongside both walls for visitors to use as they read the names.

 A short distance away from the walls is a statue of three soldiers, called “The Three Servicemen,” which depicts an African American, a European America, and a Hispanic American soldier.
 There is also a statue of three women nurses attending to a wounded soldier’s needs; this is the Vietnam Women’s Memorial.